Duties Online - frequently asked questions

 - Is there a fee to use this system?

-- What is the difference between a DOL Duty Determination transaction and SRO Duty Determination transaction
+- What is the difference between a DOL transaction and a complex DOL transaction?

-- Are you required to store any documentation?
+- Am I required to store any documentation?

 - Who is liable if an issue occurs relating to a transaction processed in DOL?

-- What type of transactions can you process?
+- What type of transactions can I process?

-- Do you need a trust account to use DOL?
+- Do I need a trust account to use DOL?

-- If there is no impression on the T1, how will Land Victoria know that duty has been paid?
+- How will Land Victoria know that duty has been paid?

 - How is duty payment confirmed for declarations of trust?

-- What if you need confirmation of duty payment for your clients?
+- What if I need confirmation of duty payment for my clients?

-- Do you send the duty statement with the land transfer to Land Victoria?
+- Do I send the duty statement with the land transfer to Land Victoria?

-- If the transaction is an exemption, do you still need to select the "Commit to pay" button?
+- If the transaction is an exemption, do I still need to select the 'Commit to pay' button?

 - What is the status of transactions?

-- How do you search for a transaction?
+- How do I search for a transaction?

-- How do you change or reset a password?
+- How do I change or reset a password?

-- How do you add a new user or delete a user?
+- How do I add a new user or delete a user?